Dollar General Corporation

 We remain committed to our long-term operating priorities as we consistently strive to improve our performance while retaining our customer-centric focus.
 These priorities include: 1) driving profitable sales growth, 2) capturing growth opportunities, 3) enhancing our position as a low-cost operator, and 4) investing in the growth and development of our teams.

 We seek to drive profitable sales growth through initiatives aimed at increasing customer traffic and average transaction amount.
 Historically, sales in our consumables category, which tend to have lower gross margins, have been key drivers of net sales and customer traffic, while sales in our non-consumables categories, which tend to have higher gross margins, have been key drivers of more profitable sales growth and average transaction amount.
-Our sales mix remains heavily weighted towards consumables, although we saw slight improvement in our sales mix in 2025 compared to the prior year.
+Our sales mix remains heavily weighted towards consumables, although non-consumables have outpaced consumables in same-store sales growth for the last five consecutive quarters.
 Certain of our initiatives are intended to better optimize our sales mix; however, there can be no assurances that these efforts will be successful.

-As we work to provide everyday low prices and meet our customers’ affordability needs, we remain focused on enhancing our margins through inventory shrink and damage reduction initiatives, as well as pricing and markdown optimization, the DG Media Network (our platform that connects brand partners with our customers), effective category management and inventory reduction efforts, distribution and transportation efficiencies, private brands penetration and global sourcing strategies.
+As we work to provide everyday low prices and meet our customers’ affordability needs, we remain focused on enhancing our margins through inventory shrink and damage reduction initiatives (which helped to partially mitigate our significant fuel costs), as well as pricing and markdown optimization, the DG Media Network (our platform that connects brand partners with our customers), effective category management and inventory reduction efforts, distribution and transportation efficiencies, private brands penetration and global sourcing strategies.
 Several of our strategic and other sales-driving initiatives are also designed to capture growth opportunities.

-Inventory shrink has significantly improved from prior elevated levels, and although damages remain elevated, we made progress reducing damages in 2025.
+Inventory shrink has significantly improved from elevated levels in recent years, and although damages remain elevated, we have made progress reducing damages for the last five consecutive quarters.
 We continue to implement actions designed to drive sustained improvement in both shrink and damages.

-In 2025, we expanded our efforts to improve the performance and profitability of our mature stores through the rollout of an incremental remodel program, Project Elevate.
-This partial-remodel initiative is designed to refresh and optimize the merchandising in our stores, and in turn, enhance the shopping experience for our customers, while also potentially mitigating future repairs and maintenance expense.
-Project Elevate remodels are incremental to our full-remodel program, Project Renovate.
+We have continued our efforts to improve the performance and profitability of our mature stores through our remodel program, which includes both full remodels under Project Renovate and partial remodels under Project Elevate.
+Together, these remodel programs are designed to refresh and optimize merchandising and store presentation, enhance the shopping experience for our customers, and potentially mitigate future repairs and maintenance expense.

 We also remain focused on capturing growth opportunities.
-In 2025, we opened a total of 589 new stores, including 8 stores in Mexico, remodeled 2,000 stores through Project Renovate and 2,254 stores through Project Elevate, relocated 47 stores and closed 290 stores.
 In 2026, we plan to open approximately 450 new stores (as well as approximately 10 stores in Mexico), remodel approximately 2,000 stores through Project Renovate, remodel approximately 2,250 stores through Project Elevate, and relocate approximately 20 stores, for a total of 4,730 real estate projects.
+As part of this plan, in the first quarter of 2026 we opened a total of 195 new stores, including 5 stores in Mexico, remodeled 659 stores through Project Renovate and 711 stores through Project Elevate, relocated 6 stores and closed 33 stores.

 Our teams are a competitive advantage, and we proactively seek ways to continue investing in their development.
 Our goal is to create an environment that attracts, develops, and retains talented personnel, particularly at the store manager level, as employees who are promoted from within our company generally have longer tenures and are greater contributors to improvements in our financial performance.
-We are taking actions designed to continue reducing our higher than targeted store manager turnover, including through budgeting and allocation of labor hours and simplifying in-store activities.
+We are taking actions designed to continue reducing our store manager turnover, including enhancing training execution, improving store conditions and simplifying in-store activities.

 Key Performance Indicators